sv0/easysms/README.rst

 **EasySMS** is a python wrapper for Easy SMS API.
 Currently Easy SMS API available as a `Heroku Easy SMS add-on`_.
-Documentaton available at pypi_ or github_.
+Documentation available on the github_.

 .. _badges: